toto1234567890/market-observer/README.md

 # MarketObserver

-**MarketObserver** is a high-performance, asynchronous market surveillance system designed to track real-time stock data, aggregate it into custom timeframes, and detect statistical anomalies using efficient numerical methods.
+**MarketObserver** is a high-performance, asynchronous market surveillance system designed to track real-time stock data, aggregate it into custom timeframes, and detect statistical anomalies using (simple demo) numerical methods.

 ## 🚀 Features